ahalfpen727/Tailor/README.md

 # The Tailor RNA-Seq Differential Expression Analysis Pipeline Quickstart
 Tailor is a suite of tools for RNA-Seq differential expression analysis and de-novo disease biomarker discovery.
 Tailor was designed to facilitate the use of Linux based LSF or SGE shecduled High Performance Computing Cluster (HPCC).
-Tailor extends and simplifies the **Tuxedo Workflow** which  includes **Tophat**, **Cufflinks/Cuffmerge/Cuffcompare/Cuffquant/Cuffdiff**, and **CummbeRbund**.
+Tailor extends and simplifies the **Tuxedo** workflow which  includes **Tophat**, **Cufflinks/Cuffmerge/Cuffcompare/Cuffquant/Cuffdiff**, and **CummbeRbund**.

 ![TW](./misc/tophat-cufflinks-workflow-snake-w-inputs.jpg)